roblox-ts/roblox-ts.com/_docs/roact/portals.md

 title: Portals
 order: 5
 category: roact
-description: Guide on using Portals
+description: A guide on how to use portals using the Roact library with roblox-ts.
 ---

 _typescript adaptation of (https://roblox.github.io/roact/advanced/portals/)_